 Before and immediately after each two-week training, all participants had their brains scanned in an fMRI machine while they looked at a series of images, some of which depicted people in pain, such as a burn victim or a crying child.

-Also immediately after the trainings, the participants played an online game designed to measure their altruistic behavior.
+The participants then played an online game designed to measure their altruistic behavior.
 In the game, they were given $5, another player was given $10, and a third player had no money.
-(The other “players” were actually computer generated, but the participants were led to believe they were real people.)
 Each study participant first watched as the player with $10 was asked to share some of his money but gave only $1 to the penniless player, who the researchers refer to as the “victim.”
 The participant could then choose to spend any amount of his $5; whatever he spent would have to be doubled by the wealthy player and given to the victim.
 So if the participant was willing to part with $2, the victim would receive $4 from the other player.